-All the material agreements under the VIE Contractual Arrangements, which are summarized under "Item 4.C.-Information on the Company- Organizational Structure-VIE Contractual Arrangements," are governed by PRC law and provide for the resolution of disputes under the agreements through arbitration in Beijing.
+All the material agreements under the VIE Contractual Arrangements, which are summarized under "Item 4.C.-Information on the Company-Organizational Structure-VIE Contractual Arrangements," are governed by PRC law and provide for the resolution of disputes under the agreements through arbitration in Beijing.
 Accordingly, these contracts would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with PRC legal procedures.
 The legal system in China is not as developed as some other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability to enforce the VIE Contractual Arrangements.
-Under PRC law, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and the prevailing parties may only enforce the arbitration awards in PRC contractual Arrangements, we may not be able to exert effective control over our Consolidated Affiliated Entities, and our ability to conduct our business may be negatively affected.
+Under PRC law, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and the prevailing parties may only enforce the arbitration awards in PRC courts through arbitration award recognition proceedings, which would incur additional expenses and delay.
+In the event we are unable to enforce the VIE Contractual Arrangements, we may not be able to exert effective control over our Consolidated Affiliated Entities, and our ability to conduct our business may be negatively affected.